 When a nursing home fails to provide adequate care for a patient, causing injury or death, that patient and their family may be entitled to significant compensation.

-The nursing home negligence lawyers at The Barnes Firm have years of experience working with victims of nursing home abuse, and their families.
-Our firm has a track record of getting our clients the best results possible, and if you believe a loved one has been a victim of abuse or neglect, please contact one of our experienced nursing home abuse attorneys for a FREE consultation.
+The nursing home negligence lawyers at The Barnes Firm in California have years of experience working with victims of nursing home abuse, and their families.
+Our firm has a track record of getting our clients the best results possible.
+If you believe a loved one has been a victim of abuse or neglect, please contact one of our experienced nursing home abuse attorneys for a FREE consultation.

 Neglect and Abuse

-- Falls – These are some of most common injuries in nursing homes.
+Falls – These are some of the most common types of injuries in nursing homes.
 Staff members are responsible for providing a safe and respectful environment, but falls are often overlooked.
 These injuries can be serious, especially for elderly individuals.

-- Negligent Care – Those admitted to long-term care facilities require these services because they will need the help and care of others.
-When patients do not receive care or attention, serious injuries can occur Nursing home staff members are also responsible for providing the correct prescribed medication, and amounts to patients.
+Negligent Care – Those admitted to long-term care facilities require these services because they will need the help and care of others.
+When patients do not receive care or attention, serious injuries can occur.
+Nursing home staff members are also responsible for administering the correct prescribed medication and amount to patients.

-- Diabetic care – Those with diabetes are prone to high blood-glucose levels.
+Diabetic care – Those with diabetes are prone to high blood-glucose levels.
 This can impact the body’s ability to make insulin.
-A common disease, diabetics require special care in long-term care facilities.
+This is a common disease where diabetics require special care in long-term care facilities.

-- Poor Hygiene – Staff members at all nursing homes should be trained to provide residents and guests a clean and sanity environment.
-All bedrooms and bathrooms must be regularly cleaned, and must meet specific sanitary guidelines.
+Poor Hygiene – Staff members at all nursing homes should be trained to provide residents and guests a clean and sanitary environment.
+All bedrooms and bathrooms must be regularly cleaned and must meet specific sanitary guidelines.
 All facilities should have specific cleaning schedules.

-- Wrong medication – One of the most common mistakes at nursing homes have to do with the administration of medication.
+Wrong medication – One of the most common mistakes in nursing homes have to do with the administration of medication.
 All patients require the correct medication and the proper amount, or there can be serious health consequences.

 If you believe someone else’s negligence caused the untimely death of a loved one, you may be entitled to significant compensation.
 However, your case must be carefully examined by an experienced personal injury lawyer.
-Contact The Barnes Firm now for a free consultation.
+Contact The Barnes Firm now to get the justice you deserve.

 Signs of Abuse & Mistreatment

-There can be several warning signs that could indicate that physical abuse, verbal abuse or neglect is happening to patients at a nursing home.
+There are several warning signs that could indicate that physical abuse, verbal abuse, or neglect is happening to patients at a nursing home.
 These signs include:

 - A nursing home resident harming another resident